Walks in West Cork

 7 kms / Approx 2.5 hours / Moderate

-The Beara Peninsula is home to some of the loveliest walks in Cork and the Allihies Copper Mine Trail is one of them.
+The Beara Peninsula is home to some of the best walks in Cork and the Allihies Copper Mine Trail is one of them.
 This marked walking route passes the sites of long-abandoned copper mines and former mining buildings.
 Starting in the colourful village of Allihies, the trail meanders along small roads, hillside tracks, and stretches of spectacular coastline.

 Start at the Copper Mine Museum in the village, where you can pick up a detailed map of the walks.
 For the North Engine Loop, follow the green arrows from the museum.
 The blue and purple arrows are for longer loops and they’re also well worth doing.
 But the green arrows will lead you past Ballydonegan Beach and over the springy grass of the peninsula, before heading up to the disused Mountain Mine area.